Pork tenderloin medallions smothered in a creamy Dijon sauce are a delicious meal perfect for any occasion.

 8. This was absolutely delicious, the meat moist and the sauce thickened quickly in a very large frying pan.
 I wondered if those who could not get their sauce to thicken were using long life cream instead of fresh double cream.

-Please use a fry pan to make the sauce please.
+9. Please use a fry pan to make the sauce please.
 I used a large Teflon pan and it takes about 10 to 15 minutes to reduce but it will thicken just be patient as it may seem to be thin but it will thicken .
 My husband does not like horseradish but absolutely loved this sauce and asked if I can double the sauce next time.
 Yummy.
 Yes this is a keeper.
 This is a quick and easy sauce to make a definite keeper.
 I did make the pork tenderloin just not this recipe.
-Thank you for the recipe..
+Thank you for the recipe..4 stars

-hi we had this tonight for dinner and i love the sauce but it didn’t thicken but will try again ..i would like to know if for the nutritions include the tenderlion or just the sauce
+10. hi we had this tonight for dinner and i love the sauce but it didn’t thicken but will try again ..i would like to know if for the nutritions include the tenderlion or just the sauce

-thanks and i really enjoyed this meal
+thanks and i really enjoyed this meal5 stars

 12. I also had trouble with the sauce.
 Since I’m dairy-free, I tried substituting the heavy cream with coconut cream.
 Seemed to work okay; thickened somewhat, but when I took it off the burner and added coconut butter instead of regular butter, the sauce separated.
 Any suggestions on how I could make this work with dairy free alternatives?
 Loved the taste even though it looked awful.